PDF to JPG

 Frequently Asked Questions

-Why does my 10-page PDF create a 50MB ZIP file?
+Why does my 10-page PDF create a large ZIP?

-DPI and quality settings determine output size.
-10 pages × 300 DPI × 85% quality = ~5MB per page = 50MB total.
-Reduce file size: Lower DPI to 150 (25% size), reduce quality to 75% (30% smaller), or compress JPGs after extraction.
-Text-heavy PDFs compress better than photo-heavy PDFs.
+DPI and quality settings drive output size.
+10 pages at 300 DPI and 85% quality yields roughly 3-5MB per page.
+To reduce: lower DPI to 150 (25% of the size), reduce quality to 75%, or compress the JPGs after extraction using the JPG Compress tool.

-Likely DPI too low.
-PDFs use vector graphics that scale infinitely—JPGs are fixed-resolution pixels.
-At 150 DPI, text appears sharp at 100% zoom but blurs when magnified.
-Solution: Use 300 DPI minimum for print or detail-critical work.
-600 DPI for large-format or extreme zoom requirements.
+DPI is too low.
+PDFs use vector graphics that scale infinitely — JPGs are fixed-resolution pixels.
+Use 300 DPI minimum for detail-critical work, 600 DPI for large-format or extreme zoom requirements.

-No. Tool can't access password-protected PDFs.
-Unlock PDF first using password, then convert.
-If you don't have password, you legally can't convert the file.
-Some PDFs have printing restrictions but no password—these usually convert successfully.
+No. Unlock the PDF first using its password, then convert.
+PDFs with printing restrictions but no password typically convert successfully.